Answering your questions

 All applications are retained for 3 months and will be re-visited when another suitable animal becomes available, but you are also welcome to call us if you see another that you would like to adopt.

 My pet needs medical care and I cannot afford the vet bill, can you help?

-Owners who are on state benefits can apply to be considered for a contribution towards vet bills under our “Welfare Assistance” scheme.
+Owners who are on certain benefits can apply to be considered for a contribution towards vet bills under our “Welfare Assistance” scheme.
 Our Finance Administrator assesses each case individually and we only ever offer a contribution towards the total amount, so cannot fund the whole cost of the vet care.
 If your application is successful, we may be able to offer a small percentage of the cost of the treatment.
-We can provide you with a claim form, but we pay the vets themselves via a voucher, so you cannot claim a contribution if you have already paid the vets for the full cost of treatment.
+We can provide you with a form to apply, but we pay the vets themselves via a voucher, so you cannot claim a refund for treatment your animal has already received or you have paid for.
 We do not have a vet on site and rely on local veterinary support to care for animals at the Centre, so cannot offer any in-house subsidised vet care here.

 Please see the “Help with Vet Costs” page for more information.